mgreiler/se-unlocked/Transcripts/EP_72_Barak_Brudo.md

 things that charges nist which is the national infrastructure.
 Organization there to write a framework for securing the software supply chain.

-It also mentions the sbo, the S B O M by name.
-Specifically the SBO is the software bill of materials.
+It also mentions the SBOM (s-bom), the S B O M by name specifically.
+The SBOM is the software bill of materials.
 Just like any bill of materials or a list of components, it does exactly that.
 It's a list of components for your software.
 Um, Because it is supposed to be, at least in theory, comprehensive.
 It doesn't